 Once you have determined which visa you are applying for, you must fill out the form.
 Everything must be typed, checked, and marked clearly as directed.
 If there is something scratched out or filled out improperly they will not accept the application and you’ll have to go through the process again.
 And ain’t no body got time for that!

-Gather and Make Copies of all the Documents Needed
+Step 5: Gather & Make Copies of all the Documents Needed